FudGBar/IMS/README.md

 Project Title: Inventory Management System (IMS)

- Thank you sir Aldrin for the learnings
+ Thank you sir Aldrin for the knowledges and time to teach all of us.